MayamaTakeshi/unimrcp_experiments/README.md

 ```

 Obs: the communication with unimrcp will not be captured by sngrep2 because this uses MRCP v1 which doesn't use SIP as session negotiation protocol.
+But you can view the messages in the unimrcp output.

 ### CSharp
 ```